Get insider access

 Multi-Thread

 The Dell m18 has a superb overall score in the Cinebench R23 benchmarks.
 The AMD Ryzen 9 7845HX has no problem handling demanding, multi-threaded applications and heavy multitasking.
 The Ryzen 7 7745HX is slower but still adequate for intensive tasks.
 The Ryzen 9 7945HX is the fastest and will give you the smoothest experience.
-Switching to the Overdrive mode has no impact on the performance.
+Switching to the Overdrive mode doesn't impact the performance.

 Performance